“Just The Facts, Ma’am” – The Five Ws

 What Is The Sixth H Question?

-The sixth “H” question is “How,” and often sits alongside the traditional Five Ws (Who, What, When, Where, Why).
+The sixth “H” question is “How,” which often follows the traditional Five Ws (Who, What, When, Where, Why).
 While some may consider it redundant, it provides additional insight and understanding into a situation or event.

-The question “How” uncovers the methods, processes, and mechanisms behind actions and explores the implications and consequences of those actions.
+The question “How” uncovers the methods, processes, and mechanisms behind actions and explores their implications and consequences.
 For example, in journalism, “How” reveals the steps taken to execute a crime.
-In a scientific study, the question “How” provides insight into the mechanisms of a disease or treatment.
+In a scientific study, “How” provides insight into the mechanisms of a disease or treatment.

 Why Are The Five Ws (+ H) Useful In Problem-Solving?